Do: Consider hiring a wedding planner, or at least, a wedding consultant

 Dedicate specific blocks of hours to focus on your planning.
-I find that blocks of 4-5 hours, whether it be on a weekend or on your day-off enables you to focus and build enough momentum to get your creative juices going and get a lot done!
+We find that blocks of 4-5 hours, whether on the weekend or your day-off, enable you to focus and build enough momentum to get your creative juices going and get a lot done!

-To support what I’ve mentioned above, when you have clear actionable steps, you will not be tempted to decide based on impulse alone.
-Don’t decide on important things impulsively, think them through.
+To support what I’ve mentioned above, you will not be tempted to decide based on impulse alone when you have clear, actionable steps.
+Don’t decide on important things impulsively; think them through.
 Consider the impact your decisions can have.
-Like what we’ve always suggested, similarly, breaking down tasks will show where you are at and will show you how and when to make that decision.
+Like what we’ve always suggested, similarly, breaking down tasks will show where you are and show you how and when to make that decision.

-Now this is unavoidable.
+Now, this is unavoidable.
 Like, I get it.
-I myself, worry too much sometimes, probably more for you that you are planning a wedding.
-But see, when you have documented things properly (see this breakdown and use a binder), it is much easier to look back and see what you have done or what else is there to do, and just really appreciate how amazing you are!
-Coz really, you are amazing man!
+I myself worry too much sometimes, probably more for you that you are planning a wedding.
+But see, when you have documented things properly (see this breakdown and use a binder), it is much easier to look back and see what you have done or what else is there to do, and really appreciate how amazing you are!

 Excessive fear is harmful.
 If your worry is solvable, brainstorm, exercise, or meditate.
 Once you calm down, look at the problem one more time.
-In addition, you can also reach out to a friend or a wedding consultant to help you manage the worry or the problem.
+You can also reach out to a friend or a wedding consultant to help you manage the worry or the problem.

 DISCLAIMER: We’ve rounded up suggestions that are pandemic friendly.
-Please note however, that it is still your responsibility to practice safety protocols, Covid-19 event guidelines and constant hygiene, and if need be, consult your local public health professional and abide by your government mandates.
+However, please note your responsibility to practice safety protocols, Covid-19 event guidelines, and constant hygiene.
+If need be, consult your local public health professional and abide by your government mandates.
 We do not guarantee that your event will be 100% safe, as all safety practices are ultimately up to you and your guests.